mooreryan/cerise/README.md

 * `--all-queries` and `--all-targets` refer to the original, non-clustered files
 * `--query-clusters` and `--target-clusters` refer to the TSV files describing the clusters
 * `clustered_queries.fasta` and `clustered_targets.fasta` are the cluster representative sequences
-* `--search-config` lets you pass in command line options to the search program
+* `--search-config` lets you pass in command line options to the search program.
+You can pass in whatever you want here (as long as they are valid options for the search program you're using) and they will be passed pretty much as-is to the search program.
+In this case, I'm setting `mmseqs` to use 4 threads, with 3 iterations, and a sensitivity setting of 7, which is a very sensitive search.
 * `--search-program` lets you select which homology search program to use.
 Note that it must be on your `PATH` (e.g., `which mmseqs` will work).

 For more info on command line usage, see the help screen by running `cerise --help`.

+### More examples

+There are a ton of examples on how to run (and how to break) Cerise in the [test](https://github.com/mooreryan/cerise/tree/main/cerise/test) directory of this repository.
+In this directory, you will see directories ending in `*.t`.
+Each of these specifies a self contained set of tests, including all the files needed to run tests in that directory.
+You will also find a `run.t` in each of the subdirectories.
+These files are where you will find the examples exercising the behavior of the `cerise` command line app.
+See [here](https://bitheap.org/cram/) for info on how to read these files.

 ## Citation

-If you use Cerise, please cite the Rubble [preprint](https://doi.org/10.1101/426098).
+Cerise and the homology programs it uses are all research software.
+As such, if you use Cerise, please cite the Rubble [preprint](https://doi.org/10.1101/426098), and cite the appropriate manuscript for whichever search program you are using.

 Thank you!!

 ## License